 4. To receive and to forward any requirements from the Members to the Chair and Vice Chair as appropriate.

-5. To prepare for the Chair, a report of the Conference within twenty (20) days following its conclusion, including the discussions resolutions and decisions taken, as well as any supportive information that was submitted.
+5. To prepare for the Chair, a report of the Conference within 20 days following its conclusion, including the discussions resolutions and decisions taken, as well as any supportive information that was submitted.

 6. To prepare the final report and forward it to the IHB.